The 65 Best Cover Songs of All Time

 "Girl, You'll Be a Woman Soon" by Urge Overkill (originally by Neil Diamond)

-Director Quentin Tarantino is credited with re-energizing this remake by indie rock legends Urge Overkill, after including it in his 1994 film Pulp Fiction.
+Director Quentin Tarantino is credited with popularizing this remake by indie rock legends Urge Overkill, after including it in the soundtrack to his 1994 film Pulp Fiction.
 According to Tarantino, it's "even better" than Neil Diamond's original.
-And for more movie soundtracks from the '90s, check out 17 Movie Soundtracks Every Kid from the '90s Loved.
+And for more flicks with great music, check out 17 Movie Soundtracks Every Kid from the '90s Loved.

 "Girls Just Want to Have Fun" by Cyndi Lauper (originally by Robert Hazard)